ssruoh/CI_MS4/README.md

 Products pages

 * All products pages filter the correct product categories and the product image redirects to correct product detail as intended.
+Adding and removing items in the Django Admin panel results in addition/removal of the product.

 Product detail pages

 * Correct product detail page renders when accessing it from products.
 Image link opens image of product in another tab.
+Logged in users can post reviews, and have a button to delete their own as intended.
+Superusers can remove any review.

 **Responsiveness**